 - Maple syrup - Used to sweeten the sugar cookie.
 Swap with honey or agave if needed.

 - Dark chocolate - Melted down and used as a coating for the cat cookies.
 I find this is a more fun and flavorful way to decorate the cookies compared to black icing and gel food coloring.
 You can use milk chocolate or white chocolate too depending on your cookie cutter (white chocolate would be great for ghost cookies and milk chocolate for witches hats)

 Step by step directions

-These black cat cookies are incredible easy to make.
+These gluten free Halloween cookies are incredible easy to make.
 You need a mixing bowl or electric stand mixer, a flat surface and a rolling pin, and a separate bowl for the melted chocolate.

 Step 2 : Fold in the dry ingredients.
 Add the almond flour, tapioca flour, and baking soda to the bowl and fold with a rubber spatula, scraping down the sides of the bowl as needed, until a large soft ball of dough forms.
 It should be pillowy soft and not too sticky.

 If it does feel sticky, add another tablespoon of tapioca flour to the dough.

 Step 3 : Roll out the dough.
 Lay a piece of parchment paper down on a work surface and sprinkle with extra tapioca flour.
 Roll out the dough to about ½ inch in thickness (you want these to be pretty thick sugar cookies so they can hold the coating of chocolate).

 Use the cat cookie cutter to cut shapes out of the sugar cookie dough.
 Remove the excess dough around the shapes and transfer the cookies to a prepared baking sheet and bake until golden brown.

 Step 4 : Dip in chocolate.
 Allow the sugar cookies to cool down before dipping in chocolate.
 This will prevent a chocolate mess.